iter8-tools/iter8/mkdocs/docs/tutorials/knative/rollout-strategies/fixed-split.md

 !!! tip "Scenario: Canary rollout with fixed-%-split"

-    [Fixed-%-split](../../../../concepts/buildingblocks/#rollout-strategy) is a type of canary rollout strategy.
+    [Fixed-%-split](../../../concepts/buildingblocks.md#fixed-split) is a type of canary rollout strategy.
 It enables you to experiment while sending a fixed percentage of traffic to each version as shown below.

     ![Fixed % split](../../../images/canary-%-based.png)

-## 1. Setup
-* Setup your K8s cluster with Knative and Iter8 as described [here](../../../../getting-started/quick-start/knative/platform-setup/).
-* Ensure that the `ITER8` environment variable is set to the root of your local Iter8 repo.
+???+ warning "Platform setup"
+    Follow [these steps](../platform-setup.md) to install Iter8 and Knative in your K8s cluster.

-## 2. Create versions and initialize traffic split
+## 1. Create versions and fix traffic split
 ```shell
 kubectl apply -f $ITER8/samples/knative/quickstart/baseline.yaml
 kubectl apply -f $ITER8/samples/knative/fixed-split/experimentalservice.yaml